sovietdevil/have-a-try/README.md

-# have-a-try
+# Basics of CUDA programming
-Some basic programs written in CUDA
+Some demonstrations of codes using CUDA are listed in this project.